liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/01-patching-liferay/01-patch-types.markdown

 +$$$

-**Note:** Regression bugs have higher fix priority alongside with the security fixes, therefore, go earlier in official fix packs.
+**Note:** Regression bugs have higher fix priority alongside with the security fixes, therefore they are scheduled earlier into official fix packs.
 Because of that, it is always recommended to stay up to date with the latest fix packs.

 $$$